Skip to content

 +49 (0) 30 55 57 80 530

-The Global Perspectives Initiative (GPI) is a non-profit and independent platform based in Berlin, Germany.
-GPI works towards enhanced engagement and responsibility for sustainable development by German and European decision-makers and aims to strengthen African perspectives in policymaking.
+Global Perspectives Initiative is a non-profit and independent dialogue platform based in Berlin, Germany.
+Global Perspectives works towards enhanced engagement and responsibility for sustainable development by German and European decision-makers and aims to strengthen African perspectives in policy making.
+To this end, Global Perspectives regularly brings together decision-makers from business, academia, politics, media, and civil society to discuss new approaches, provide new impulses and raise awareness on the common opportunities and challenges the two neighboring continents are facing.

-©2024 Global Perspectives Initiative gemeinnützige UG (haftungsbeschränkt)
+©2026 Global Perspectives Initiative gemeinnützige UG (haftungsbeschränkt)